almazankaze/SoftwareEngineering/pairwise_testing/README.md

 other  |  none   |  two      |  yes     |  onion |  in
 ```

+The rest of the values can be anything

 ## Final possible tests

 Now left with 8 test cases as opposed to 96 :+1: